Threads Of Dignity

 Canteen

-Creating a designated space for communal meals may seem trivial, but it holds utmost significance.
+We want to create a designated space for communal meals.
+This may seem trivial, but it holds utmost significance.
 Currently, our children eat either in the classroom or outdoors, often in locations devoid of chairs and tables.
 This practice inadvertently associates classrooms with dining, hindering their ability to focus on lessons.
 This not only impacts their concentration but also leads to fatigue.
 Moreover, the lack of a sheltered space exposes them to adverse weather conditions, affecting their health.
 To address these concerns and provide an environment conducive to both learning and nourishment, it is essential to construct a dedicated dining area where children can associate with meals without being hindered by external circumstances.